-- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (3) Commercial shall be the Principal Permitted use within the mapped village commercial core area of the C-CVCR zone and residential shall be commercial Principal Permitted use in all other parts of the C-VCR zone.
-In the village commercial core are, rResidential shall be limited to: (a) upper floors, and/or (b) the lower floors if not located on the road-facing side of the property property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be madeprovided that the development maintains and/or enhances the established character of village commercial core areas.
-Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained.
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (3) Commercial shall be the Principal Permitted use within the mapped village commercial core area of the C-CVR zone and residential shall be Principal Permitted use in all other parts of the C-VCR zone.
+In the village commercial core are, residential shall be limited to: (a) upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a finding that the development maintains and/or enhances the established character of village commercial areas.